 I never heard of boiling corned beef until I had it in college.
 I know a lot of people love it prepared that way (my husband for one), but the way they did it in the college cafeteria scarred me for life.

-Growing up, my dad always seared it first on the stove, then he’d sprinkle on the package of seasoning that came with the meat, wrap it loosely in a tin foil packet and let it slowly braise in its own juices for hours.
+Growing up, my dad always seared it first on the stove, then he'd sprinkle on the package of seasoning that came with the meat, wrap it loosely in a tin foil packet, and let it slowly braise in its own juices for hours.
+If you love recipes like this, check out more slow-cooked favorites here!

 Watch the Recipe Video